 - Going out of your way to avoid the feared object or situation, or experiencing great distress when exposed to it

 Treatments for Specific Phobias are some of the most effective and successful programs available.
 We offer evidence-based and effective treatment programs for a wide variety of specific phobias.
-We are especially excited to have access to a certified therapy dog (a sweet golden retriever named Pandora) for our clients struggling with a fear of dogs.
 Phobias can be treated within a few sessions, with the average being 5 to 10 sessions of exposure-based therapy.
 Treatment length varies dependent on each client’s specific needs.

-In exposure therapy, you can expect to: learn about causes of phobias and factors maintaining it, identify the role that thoughts play in the anxiety process while learning to frame thoughts differently and, most critically, engage in gradual and systematic exposure to fears.
-Treatment is tailored to each client, with their specific type of anxiety and their own experiences influencing the content of each treatment component.
+In exposure therapy, you can expect to: learn about causes of phobias and factors maintaining it, change problematic behaviors, especially avoidance, regain control of behaviors through gradually and systematically confronting fears , and identify the role that thoughts play in the anxiety process while learning to frame thoughts differently.
+Treatment is customized to each client, with their specific anxiety and experiences influencing the content of each treatment component.